animo/minor-blockchain-2020/docs/week-2/storage-and-getting-into-functions.md

     // function to get how many cookies are on the tray function getCookieCount() public view returns (uint _cookieCount){
-        // using .length() for the lenght of the array return trayOfCookies.length;
+        // using .length() for the length of the array return trayOfCookies.length;
     }
 }